 Generally, milk fever occurs within the first two to four weeks of lactation.
 However, it can be seen around the time of whelping and in some cases during pregnancy, and even up to six to eight weeks after the birth of a litter.

 What causes milk fever?

-While milk fever is caused by the excessive loss of calcium the condition can also be caused, and even exacerbated by a few other factors, such as:
+While milk fever is caused by the excessive loss of calcium, the condition can also be caused and exacerbated by a few other factors, such as:

 - Receiving a non-balanced diet, particularly one lacking in calcium

 - Excessive calcium supplementation prior to giving birth

 - When milk production is high, their body can't keep up with the demand of calcium to produce milk